Successful Value Investing Changes Drastically In 2020

 Successful value investing taken to another level

-The only problem with the above-mentioned strategy is the fact that the valuation and quality metrics are backward looking.
+The only problem with the above-mentioned strategy is the fact that the valuation and quality metrics are backward-looking.
 While most companies with a strong moat (indicated by a high ROIC) are able to keep their strong competitive position in the future, some of them are not.

 Many investors look at analyst expectations to determine how the future will look like, which is also the reason why the market tends to significantly react on up- or downgrades.
 I don't believe analysts have enough information to predict the future, backed by empirical evidence.